Skip to main content

 Sparse Representation

 Polynomials are stored as sorted (degree, coefficient) pairs.
-This is efficient for sparse polynomials like x^1000 + 1 (only 2 terms stored, not 1001).
+For a polynomial like x^1000 + 1, this means 2 stored terms instead of 1001.

 Why This Matters